The mathematical brain - how children learn to count

 Counting - early learning milestones

-- Counting non-visible objects - your child will realise they can count things they can't touch or even see - such as sounds, members of someone else's family, or even ideas.
+Your child will realise they can count things they can't touch or see - such as sounds, members of their family, or even ideas.
+This is called the abstraction principle, and is an understanding that we count everything in the same way, no matter whether it's apples or noises.

 Counting on - as a step towards adding